 One last thing you need to look at is how you’re going to reward yourself for your awesome work.
 If you manage to quit something that’s bad for your health and made a change for the better, then you definitely deserve a reward.
 Find something to do with the time, the money or the effort that you save and celebrate the change you've made!
 Treat yourself to a new, healthier habit, or buy something you've wanted for a while.
 Do whatever you can to help reinforce the positive changes you've made and enjoy your progress!

 Breaking a bad habit and making a better one is never easy, or you wouldn't need to be here.
-Everyone has their bad habits, and the only person that can change it is you.
+Everyone has their bad habits, and the only person that can change them is you.
 Do whatever you can to make things easy for yourself and remember to just keep on trying.
 There's always a reason to want to change, and it's never an easy thing to do.
 You can do whatever you set your mind to, and with a good diet, regular exercise and a healthy lifestyle, you're well on your way to being a better you.